History of Toronto Pearson International Airport: World War II

 From June 1940 to July 1942, during the Second World War, the British Commonwealth Air Training Plan (BCATP) operated No. 1 Elementary Service Flying School (EFTS).
 From 1940 to 1945 No. 1 Air Observer School (AOS) also operated at Malton Airport.
 Aeronautical Inspection Directorate's Inspector School was also based at Malton to overlook aircraft production and the training schools.

 In approximately 1942 the aerodrome was listed as RCAF & D of T Aerodrome - Malton, Ontario at 43°41′N 79°38′W with a variation of 7 degrees west and elevation of 560 ft.
 The aerodrome was listed with three runways as follows:

 During the World War II BCATP built six hangars, drill hall and several h-huts and administrative buildings to support the training program.
 The two BCATP schools flew Avro Anson (built in Malton by Victory Aircraft) and de Havilland Tiger Moth during their time at Malton.
 After the war No. 10 Aeronautical Inspection District occupied the training school facilities with Veterans Affairs utilizing the huts The RCAF left Malton in 1946 and the buildings later demolished as the airport expanded.

 1946–1958

 Initial Growth

-A third "TCA" terminal was built to the western side of second wood frame terminal in 1949.
+A third "TCA" terminal was built to the western side of the second wood frame terminal in 1949.
 It could handle 400,000 passengers per year and had an observation deck on the roof.
 In front of the old terminal was a set of stairs leading to a ramp to allow visitors to access the rooftop observation deck.
 Further expansion saw the expropriation of land near the hamlet of Elmbank.
 The runways were 5/23, a 11050 ft runway (used for test flights of the CF-105 Arrow (Avro Arrow) fighter from the Avro Canada plant); 14/32, a 11475 ft runway (replaced by 15L/33R); and 10/28, a 7425 ft runway that now is a taxiway.